 ADVANCES ON RENT:

-Due to student loans being delivered in large instalments some students find it works better to pay their rent in large lump sums in advance.
+Due to student loans being delivered in large installments some students find it works better to pay their rent in large lump sums in advance.
 In some cases the parents will pay upfront for each semester.

 According to research, University towns have outperformed other towns in terms of house price growth.